yuvraj-singh7555/Linux-Essentials/Introduction.md

    - The full **source code** of the operating system is available to the public, enabling developers to inspect, modify, and improve the system.

 2. **Free Redistribution**:
-   - Open-source OSes can be freely redistributed, whether in their original or modified versions, giving users flexibility to share and adapt the software as needed.
+   - Open-source OS can be freely redistributed, whether in their original or modified versions, giving users flexibility to share and adapt the software as needed.

 3. **Community Collaboration**:
    - Open-source operating systems are often developed through **community collaboration**, where anyone can contribute improvements, fixes, or new features.
 The development is transparent and often driven by user needs.

 4. **Licensing**:
-   - Open-source OSes are distributed under specific **licenses** that govern how the software can be used, modified, and redistributed.
+   - Open-source OS are distributed under specific **licenses** that govern how the software can be used, modified, and redistributed.
 Common open-source licenses include:
      - **GNU General Public License (GPL)**
      - **MIT License**
      - **Apache License**

 5. **Transparency**:
-   - The development process for open-source OSes is **open and transparent**, allowing for peer review and public input.
+   - The development process for open-source OS is **open and transparent**, allowing for peer review and public input.
 This often results in better quality and reliability, as the community can spot and fix issues more quickly.

 6. **Security**:
-   - Due to the transparency of the source code, **security** vulnerabilities in open-source OSes are often identified and fixed rapidly.
-Security patches are developed by the community and distributed quickly, which can make open-source OSes more secure compared to proprietary systems.
+   - Due to the transparency of the source code, **security** vulnerabilities in open-source OS are often identified and fixed rapidly.
+Security patches are developed by the community and distributed quickly, which can make open-source OS more secure compared to proprietary systems.

 ---